istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

    - To obtain the Private IP of a RHEL VMSS instance, go to the VMSS details page and under settings section select *Instances*.
 Select the instance and copy the Private IP address.
 Use this Private IP to log into the VMSS instance.

-   - To access the App UI console - copy the app URL from the output page of the deployment and paste it in a browser inside the Jump VM.
+   - To access the App UI console - copy the app URL from the output page of the deployment and paste it into a browser inside the Jump VM.
 The web application displays the *Session ID*, *Session counter* and *Timestamp* (these are variables stored in the session that are replicated) and the VMSS instance Private IP address that the web page and session is being hosted from.
 Clicking on the *Increment Counter* updates the session counter and clicking on *Refresh* will refresh the page.

      <a href="mailto:appdevonazure@redhat.com">
        <img src="images/eap-session.png"/>